laxmi1707/IRS-MR-CV-Recommender-System/README.md

 ## **Project Abstract**

 Recruitment today is often time-consuming, repetitive, and inconsistent due to manual CV screening and subjective evaluation. **ICRS** addresses this problem by introducing a hybrid AI-driven system that automates candidate evaluation while preserving transparency and explainability.
+No candidated would be rejected, each applicable candidate is scored then ranked.

 The system: